baer1/dentex.github.io/source/apps/YouTubeDownloader/index.markdown

 `versionName="4.0"`

-Download the latest APK [from this blog](http://dentex.github.io/files/apk/latest/dentex.youtube.downloader.apk)
+Download the latest APK from [THIS BLOG](http://dentex.github.io/files/apk/latest/dentex.youtube.downloader.apk)

 or take it from anyone of this sites: